Group gradings on triangularizable algebras: Classification of group gradings on triangularizable algebras

-\begin{proof} Let $t\in f\Aalg$ be homogeneous and such that $e_{vv}te_{vv}\ne0$ (say $t$ is one of the components in the homogeneous decomposition of $e_{vv}$ with respect to the group grading on $f\Aalg$).
+\begin{proof} Let $t\in f\Aalg$ be homogeneous and such that $e_{vv}te_{vv}\ne0$ (i.e., $t$ is one of the components in the homogeneous decomposition of $T$ with respect to the group grading on $f\Aalg$).

-By \Cref{JCD}, $t$ is algebraic over $\mathbb{F}$ and the powers $t^n$ ($n\in\mathbb{N}$) are nonzero, homogeneous, and span a finite dimensional subspace of $f\Aalg$, hence $\deg_G t$ is a torsion element of $G$.
-Then, replacing $t$ by one of its powers, if necessary, we may assume that $\deg_G t=1$.
+By \Cref{JCD}, $t$ is algebraic over \F, and the powers $t^n$ ($n\in\NN$) are nonzero, homogeneous, and span a finite-dimensional subspace of $f\Aalg$, hence $\deg_G t$ is a torsion element of \G. Then, replacing $t$ with one of its powers, if necessary, we may assume that $\deg_G t=1$.

-It follows from \Cref{JCD} that there exists an idempotent element $\epsilon$ in the (finite-dimensional) subspace of $\EndFV$ spanned by $\{t,t^2,\ldots\}$ such that $e_{vv} \epsilon e_{vv}\neq 0$.
+It follows from \Cref{JCD} that there exists an idempotent element $\epsilon$ in the (finite-dimensional) subspace of \EndFV spanned by $\{t,t^2,\ldots\}$ such that $e_{vv} \epsilon e_{vv}\neq 0$.
 Obviously $\epsilon$ is also homogeneous of degree 1 and lies in $f\Aalg$.

-Finally, $\epsilon\Aalg \epsilon$ is a $G$-graded algebra isomorphic to $\UT_s\F$ by Corollary \ref{cor:corner:A}, where $s=|\Supp(\epsilon)|$.
-Since every $G$-grading on $\UT_s\F$ is elementary (see the main result of \cite{VZ2007}), we find a (complete) set of $s$ orthogonal homogeneous idempotents in $\UT_s\F$ whose supports are singletons among which we are sure to find an idempotent $e$ whose support is $\{v\}$.
+Finally, $\epsilon\Aalg \epsilon$ is a \G-graded algebra isomorphic to (a graded subalgebra of) $\UT_s\F$ by \Cref{cor:corner:A}, where $s=|\Supp(\epsilon)|$.
+Since every \G-grading on $\UT_s\F$ is elementary (see the main result of \cite{VZ2007} or our main result, \Cref{thm:existence:complete:homogeneous:idemps}), we find a (complete) set of $s$ orthogonal homogeneous idempotents in $\UT_s\F$ whose supports are singletons among which we are sure to find an idempotent $e$ whose support is $\{v\}$.
 By construction, such an idempotent is homogeneous and belongs to $f\Aalg$.
 The proof is complete. \end{proof}